eightfx/actix-api-handler/README.md

     body: actix_web::web::Form<MyForm>,
     db_pool: actix_web::web::Data<Pool<MySql>>) -> impl Responder;

 However, this approach has some limitations.
 Firstly, you must frequently use the `into_inner` method on path or query to access the underlying struct.
-Secondly, since the return type is not a Result, you have to write extensive error branching code, leading to deeply nested structures.
+Secondly, since the return type is not a Result, you have to write extensive error branching code.

 This crate was developed to overcome these hurdles.
 With this macro, you can now write your function as follows: